 ##Although we are primarily concerned with Valencian wine and food at VÍ Vid, we have written several times before about some other drinks available, including new gins from Nodus and Vegamar and we regularly update on new releases of the ever popular ‘vermuts’ produced in the community.

 We also have an interest in matching wine with good food and it is one of our specialist subjects when we have done courses for restaurant staff and sumilleres.

-Valencia is seeing rapid growth in Indian and Pakistani restaurants with new venues currently opening monthly, it seems.
+Valencia is seeing rapid growth in Indian and Pakistani restaurants with new venues every year.

 Traditionally (in Britain anyway) the accompaniment for curry has been beer, whether local beers, lagers or Indian beers such as Kingfisher and Cobra made under licence.
 Of course in India, particularly in the Bengal, the drink of choice would be a lassi (a yoghurt or curd-based drink with fruit, spice or salt added).
 There are several Valencian Indian restaurants now serving lassi as an alternative to beer or wine.
 The yoghurt acts to reduce the heat of the spices and for those with a delicate palate this might just make the difference between a meal being bearable or not!

 But there is no question the right wine with a curry can enhance the meal, just as it can with any other style of food.
 The purpose of this article therefore is to add a little light to the question: “Which wine goes best with curry?”

 The answer is that there are actually a range of wines which suit individual curries and individual wines which go pretty well with all curries.

 Indian dishes, particularly curries, feature an array of different sauces, hot, (with chilli) rich (Madras), tomato-based (Rogan Josh), green with herbs (Haryali), and light and creamy (Kormas, Pasandas).